Spring and Summer Outdoor Party Essentials

-For adult beverages that aren’t best served ice-cold, a versatile rolling bar cart can store your bottles in a cool, dark place without plunging them into the chilly depths.
-Not only is this a useful compartment for your liquor bottles with the necessary surface space for some outdoor mixology, but your rolling bar cart can also provide additional storage for other outdoor-party necessities, such as the charcoal for your grill.
+A versatile rolling bar cart can store your bottles in a cool, dark place without plunging them into the chilly depths for adult beverages that aren't best served ice-cold.
+Not only is this a valuable compartment for your liquor bottles with the necessary surface space for outdoor mixology, but your rolling bar cart can also provide additional storage for other outdoor-party necessities, such as charcoal for your grill.

-Speaking of grilling, make sure that you’re pleasing the crowd with cooked-to-perfection sausages, patties, and steaks—all courtesy of the gas or charcoal grill of your choice.
-Each side has its purists, from the propane partisans who believe in "tasting the meat, not the heat,” to the charcoal aficionados who believe it's not true grilling without that undeniable smoky flavor.
-Whichever side you fall on, make sure you're cooking your main courses in the great outdoors.
+Speaking of grilling, make sure you please the crowd with cooked-to-perfection sausages, patties, and steaks—all courtesy of your choice's gas or charcoal grill.
+Each side has its purists, from the propane partisans who believe in "tasting the meat, not the heat" to the charcoal aficionados who think it's not true grilling without that undeniable smoky flavor.
+Whichever side you fall on, ensure you're cooking your main courses in the great outdoors.

 No summer party is complete without music.
-You don't need an entire Marshall stack to pump out the hot summer jams, but some speakers are a necessity.
-Fortunately, you have options, from a comprehensive outdoor speaker system to a single portable unit that’s deceptively small but refreshingly powerful.
-A portable speaker with Bluetooth capability will connect to your network and allow you to curate your music from your smartphone's library—no need to burn your playlist to a CD and party like it's 2009.
+You don't need an entire Marshall stack to pump out the hot summer jams, but some speakers are necessary.
+Fortunately, you have options, from a comprehensive outdoor speaker system to a single portable, deceptively small but refreshingly powerful unit.
+A portable speaker with Bluetooth will connect to your network and allow you to curate your music from your smartphone's library—no need to burn your playlist to a CD and party like it's 2009.

 Your choice of outdoor lighting doesn't just shed a little light on you and your guests—it goes a long way in setting the mood for the party.
-String lights have enjoyed quite a rise in popularity in recent years, with numerous varieties now on the market.
+String lights have recently enjoyed quite a rise in popularity, with numerous varieties now on the market.
 For unmatched resiliency, look for strands of LED bulbs, which can provide light across a spectrum of warm and cool tones—and, if properly cared for, never need replacing.

-In addition to your string lights, which set the mood nicely, you may want some high-powered lighting from a set of outdoor electric lanterns as well.
-These lanterns can take LED bulbs of their own, or even battery-powered faux candles.
+In addition to your string lights, which set the mood nicely, you may also want some high-powered lighting from a set of outdoor electric lanterns.
+These lanterns can take LED bulbs of their own or even battery-powered faux candles.
 Place these lanterns on tables or hang them from tree branches for ambiance and illumination as the party goes deep into the night.